mrd0ll4r/chihaya-optmem-peerstore/README.md

 The data representation is largely inspired by [opentracker].
 Make sure to check it out.
-Thanks to erdgeist for that great piece of software!
+Thanks to erdgeist for opentracker and allowing me to reuse a bunch of the data structures!

 [opentracker]: https://erdgeist.org/arts/software/opentracker/